Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 to get the GPU to run the fragment shader for the pixels we want to trace rays through.
-However, the OpenGL pipeline works on geometric primitives (Figure 5), and does not have a direct method to run fragment processing on some region of the screen.
+However, the OpenGL pipeline works on geometric primitives (Figure 5), and does not have a direct method to run the fragment shader on some region of the screen.
-To work around this, we can render some proxy geometry to schedule the fragment processing we want.
+To work around this, we can render some proxy geometry to execute the fragment shader on the pixels we want to render.
-Our approach to rendering the volume will be similar to those of [Shader Toy](https://www.shadertoy.com/) and [demoscene renderers](https://iquilezles.org/www/material/nvscene2008/nvscene2008.htm), which render two full-screen triangles to spawn fragment processing, and do the real rendering work in the fragment shader.
+Our approach to rendering the volume will be similar to those of [Shader Toy](https://www.shadertoy.com/) and [demoscene renderers](https://iquilezles.org/www/material/nvscene2008/nvscene2008.htm), which render two full-screen triangles to execute the fragment shader, which then does the real rendering work.

 <figure>
 	<img class="img-fluid"
 		src="/assets/img/webgl-volumes/webgl-triangle-pipeline.svg"/>
 	{% assign figurecount = figurecount | plus: 1 %}
-	<figcaption><i>Fig. {{figurecount}}:
+	<figcaption><i>Figure {{figurecount}}:
-	The OpenGL pipeline in WebGL consists of two programmable shader stages: the vertex shader, responsible for transforming input triangle vertices into clip space, and the fragment shader, responsible for shading each pixel covered by the transformed triangle.
+	The OpenGL pipeline in WebGL consists of two programmable shader stages: the vertex shader, responsible for transforming input vertices into clip space, and the fragment shader, responsible for shading pixels covered by triangle.
 	</i></figcaption>
 </figure>

 While rendering two full-screen triangles as in ShaderToy will work, it would run an unnecessary amount of fragment processing in the case that the volume does not cover the entire screen.
-This case is actually quite common, as users get an overview of the dataset or study large-scale features.
+This case is actually quite common, as users zoom out to get an overview of the dataset or study large-scale features.
 To restrict the fragment processing work to just those pixels touched by the volume, we can rasterize the bounding box of the volume grid, and then run the raymarching step in the fragment shader.
-Finally, we don't want to render both the front and back faces of the box, since we'll end up running the same work twice.
-Furthermore, if we render the front faces we'll run into clipping issues when the user zooms in to the volume, as the front faces will project behind the camera and be clipped.
+Finally, we don't want to render both the front and back faces of the box, as this could run our fragment shader twice, depending on the order the triangles are rendered in.
+Furthermore, if we render just the front faces we'll run into issues when the user zooms in to the volume, as the front faces will project behind the camera and be clipped, causing those pixels to not be rendered.
 To allow users to zoom fully into the volume, we'll render just the back faces of the box.
 Our resulting rendering pipeline is shown in Figure 6.